cfpb/website-indexer/README.md

 The `configure` command:

-- Installs Node, Yarn, and Git
+- Installs Node and Git
-- Installs a modern version of SQLite
-- Installs Python 3
+- Installs Python 3.12

 ### Deploying the application